 All of PacSun's sales are rung up in the US and Puerto Rico.
 The company's largest markets are California (its home state), Texas, and Florida, which combined account for more than a quarter of its stores.

 .
-To reverse its slide and regain its street cred, PacSun is expanding the number of stores stocking footwear and accessories, which currently account for about 14% of total sales, down from about 33% in 2006.
+To reverse its slide and regain its street cred, PacSun is expanding the number of stores stocking footwear and accessories, which currently account for about 15% of total sales.
 Concurrently, in a bid to grow its business with young women, the chain has buffed up its tomboy image.
 PacSun has begun refurbishing its namesake stores to include bigger fitting rooms for women, and better lighting and displays.
-The company's proprietary brands account for a growing slice of its sales (52% in fiscal 2012 vs. 48% in fiscal 2010).
+The company's proprietary brands account for a growing slice of its sales (49% fiscal 2014).
 Leading the turnaround effort at PacSun is CEO Gary Schoenfeld.
 In late 2011 Schoenfeld drove a successful $160 million financing deal, infusing the company with $100 million in revolving credit and $60 million loan.